 - Obtaining a fair resolution of disputes by an impartial third party without unnecessary expense or delay.

-- Parties should be free to agree how their disputes are resolved, subject only to such protections as are necessary for the public interest.
+- Parties should be free to agree on how their disputes are resolved, subject only to such protections as are necessary for the public interest.

 - Courts should not interfere with the arbitration.

 Mediation.
 In personal injury cases, attorneys and their clients will usually attend mediation.
 Mediation can be done with either a private mediator or a judge who is not assigned to that case.

 The mediator meets with all sides at the beginning of the process and then meets separately with the plaintiff and the defendant to see if a settlement can be reached.